jer-k/jekyll-now/_posts/2019-08-17-github-webhook-authentication-with-elixir-plug.md

 ![unauthorized_event](https://raw.githubusercontent.com/jer-k/jer-k.github.io/master/_posts/post_images/unauthorized_event.png)

-We successfully added a plug to authenticate the Github Webooks API!
+We successfully added a plug to authenticate the Github Webhooks API!
 I'm super excited to keep working on this project and I hope that I'll have more to share in the future!